Roadmap to v1.0.0#

 5.2 Tutorial & Guide Documentation#

-Getting Started Tutorial (expand)
+Getting Started Tutorial (expanded)

-Installation
+✅ Installation

-First pipeline
+✅ First pipeline

-Wave class basics
+✅ Wave class basics

-Saving output
+✅ Saving output

 Advanced Tutorials

-Real-time audio processing
+Real-time audio processing (partially covered in CLI guide)

 Custom filter design